groupby/elements-view/packages/web-components/@sfx/sayt/README.md

 - `hideAutocomplete`: Prevents the `sfx-autocomplete` component from rendering.
 - `hideProducts`: Prevents the `sfx-products` component from rendering.
-- `showCloseButton`: Displays the close button.
+- `showCloseButton`: Shows a button to allow for closing SAYT manually.
 - `closeText`: Allows for the modification of the text used on the close button.
 - `visible`: Boolean that controls the visibility of SAYT.